Ross Mathews vs. The Ducks: Fashion

 Sam Star wears a jester-inspired outfit and a mask.
 Lana Ja'Rae has bows in her hair and polka dots on part of her outfit.
 Onya Nurve's outfit resembles a black swan.
 Lydia B Kollins wears a tight dress with long sleeves.
 Suzie Toot presents a cat-inspired outfit.
 Lexi Love wears a short dress.
 Jewels Sparkles' cat-inspired outfit is based on one of her favorite illustrations by a designer.

 Sketch

+The sketch is a parody of Feud: Capote vs. The Swans, the second season of the American anthology television series Feud.

 In addition to guest directing, Jackson also acts in the sketch.
 Lana Ja'Rae portrays a rap mogul named Drippy Q and Onya Nurve plays Big Fupa.
 Sam Star and Lydia B Kollins portray a Southern woman named Shonda Cox and proctologist Sniffy Scattington, respectively.
 Their scene has them utilize ASMR.
 Suzie Toot and Lexi Love play former actresses Felicity Slanderpump and Lisa Rimmer (referencing Lisa Vanderpump and Lisa Rinna of The Real Housewives of Beverly Hills), respectively.
 After Jewels Sparkles' monologue, the other characters throw water at Capote.

+Reception

+Jason P. Frank of Vulture rated the episode two out of five stars.
+Stephen Daw ranked "Unholy" number 20 in Billboards 2025 list of the season's lip-syncs.
+Daw said "every one of Lana's movements are calculated, planned and sexed-up, even if they weren't entirely interesting to watch", and wrote about Lydia B Kollins: "She started her performance very well, turning on camp aesthetics to make this performance as over-the-top as possible … and then the scissors came out.
+Trying to cut herself out of her restrictive dress, Lydia ended up ultimately abandoning the lip sync itself, simply trying to get her skirt off."
+Daw called the performance "perhaps the most shocking lip sync of the season, as the would-be lip sync assassin of this season finally got sent home".